wg-dashboard/wg-dashboard/README.md

 #### Get free $50 credit when you sign up on either of these!
 * [Vultr](https://www.vultr.com/?ref=8177683-4F) (affiliate)
 * [DigitalOcean](https://m.do.co/c/8d5e8ac9b8f1) (affiliate)

+## Disclaimer

+We are not, in any way, affiliated with WireGuard or their creators.

 ## Donations